 Introductory Clinic: October 27

-2019 is the second season of the Adaptive Sports Iowa Youth Sled Hockey Program!
-For this second season as we continue to learn and develop skills we will meet at the Ames Ice Arena.
+In 2019, we started the second season of the Adaptive Sports Iowa Youth Sled Hockey Program!
+Practices will be held at the Ames Ice Arena.
 The complete practice and event schedule is listed below.

 Sled Hockey Overview

-We are seek out new athletes and strongly encourage any 7-17 year old with a mobility disability to give the sled hockey a try!
+We are seeking out new athletes and we invite and encourage any 7-17 year old with a mobility disability to come try out sled hockey!

 WHAT IS SLED HOCKEY?